 At our core, the primal expectation of the human race, as it is with all living creatures, is pretty straightforward: we are born and we die and along the way, in the name of survival, we labor to hone and refine our skills and abilities, in harmony with our environment and available resources, such that we have adequate shelter, sufficient sustenance, and successful reproduction in order to continue the species in the name of avoiding our own extinction.

 There is no prerequisite here that readers ascribe to, practice, or even disavow any particular faith, religion, or dogma.
 It is important, however, that you accept as at least possible the notion that the universe, of which we are each little more than a microscopic part, is comprised of far more than what we can see, or even possibly fully comprehend, and that some things can only be taken at face value and in our own personal context and perspective.
-Such was the case with our founding fathers as well as, and perhaps even more so, the life and times of Moses (and the generations hence) upon which much of the foundation of the American Nation was built.
+Such was the case with our founding fathers as well as, and perhaps even more so, the life and times of Abraham, Moses, Jesus, and the generations hence upon which much of the foundation of the American Nation was built.

-This point matters going forward because Moses and the Israelites left Egypt and wandered in the desert a very long time before settling and building a nation.
+This point matters going forward because, after Abraham built up the foundations of a new nation, it was Moses and the Israelites that left Egypt and wandered in the desert a very long time before settling in, and re-building, the nation Abraham’s descendants had squandered and lost generations before.
 That process included writing laws and organizing social structures in the name of their God and their faith and their hopes for better lives for themselves and future generations.
+What all of this has to do with our American Nation is simply this: Nations rise and Nations fall but America doesn’t have to.
+We have the capacity to weather this storm if enough of us refuses to let it go without a fight.

 What follows is a three-part analysis of the state of our species and our nation.
 In the first part, we will look at how we got here.
 Then we will consider what we have done, collectively, with the country the founders put together for us.
 When all is said and done, we will close with a look at where we might be headed if we don’t get our collective act together.